Best Air Purifier for Smoke And Odor Removal in 2023

 - Size and weight - A good air purifier tends to be large and bulky.
 If you smoke on your desk or on a fixed spot, you may consider a smaller, space-saving air purifier.

 - Airflow delivery rate - The higher the airflow output, the more ciggy chemicals will be absorbed by the carbon filter.
-Same applies to cigarette smell.
+The same applies to cigarette smell.

 - Room size - Highly depends on where the smoke activities are.
-You will need a bigger air purifier for living hall and a smaller air purifier for bedroom.
-We recommend looking at the coverage based on 4 air charges per hour.
+You will need a bigger air purifier for the living hall and a smaller air purifier for the bedroom.
+We recommend looking at the coverage based on 4 air changes per hour.

 - Smoke CADR - Official measurement by AHAM that is only available on participant air purifier.
 In most cases, CADR above 150 cfm would be decent enough in capturing cigarette vapor and odor.